Free. Instant. No signup. Pulls recalls and complaints for your exact vehicle.

 Should you avoid the 2013 Audi Q7?

-On the NHTSA data, the 2013 Audi Q7 does not need avoiding.
-Buyable on the data — keep up the usual maintenance and inspect normally.
-The record behind that call: No systemic severe-failure pattern in the complaint record; Reliability score 8.0/10 — above the segment average; 1 recall campaign on file.
+The 2013 Audi Q7 is acceptable, with specific caveats.
+Worth owning if you verify the specific issues below before you buy.
+The record behind that call: Reliability score 7.6/10 — above the segment average; 3 recall campaigns on file.
 This is our read of the federal complaint and recall data — not a substitute for a pre-purchase inspection.

 What's the most common problem on the 2013 Audi Q7?